Xiaoxue-xx/Xiaoxue-xx.github.io/_pages/about.md

   - /about/
   - /about.html
 ---
 Hi, welcome to my website!
-I am Xiaoxue Cheng (成晓雪), a first-year master’s student in Artificial Intelligence at Renmin University of China, under the supervision of [Prof. Xin Zhao](http://aibox.ruc.edu.cn/).
+I am Xiaoxue Cheng (成晓雪), a second-year master’s student in Artificial Intelligence at Renmin University of China, under the supervision of [Prof. Xin Zhao](http://aibox.ruc.edu.cn/).
 I completed my undergraduate studies at Tianjin University, where I majored in Artificial Intelligence.
 My research interests include natural language processing, particularly with large language models (LLMs).

 # Experiences